cesarcoatl/cesarcoatl.github.io/_posts/2022-01-21-installing-starship-on-git-bash-for-windows.md

 $ . "$HOME/starship-upgrade.sh"

   Configuration
-> Bin directory: /c/Users/thecesrom/.starship/bin/
+> Bin directory: /c/Users/thecesrom/.starship/bin
 > Platform:      pc-windows-msvc
 > Arch:          x86_64

 > Tarball URL: https://github.com/starship/starship/releases/latest/download/starship-x86_64-pc-windows-msvc.zip
 ?
-Install Starship latest to /c/Users/thecesrom/.starship/bin/? [y/N] y
+Install Starship latest to /c/Users/thecesrom/.starship/bin? [y/N] y
-!
-Bin directory /c/Users/thecesrom/.starship/bin/ is not in your $PATH
 > Installing Starship, please wait… replace /c/Users/thecesrom/.starship/bin/starship.exe? [y]es, [n]o, [A]ll, [N]one, [r]ename: A
 ✓ Starship installed
 ```

-Even though I have added the custom Starship bin directory to my `$PATH` I am warned it is not found, but in my experience this can be dismissed.
+~~Even though I have added the custom Starship bin directory to my `$PATH` I am warned it is not found, but in my experience this can be dismissed.~~

+> Update: {{ "2022-03-09 14:32 -0800" | date: site.date_format }}

+Since this post was first published I have learned that the issue I initially reported was partially my mistake, as I was passing the path to the `bin-dir` with a trailing forward slash (`/`) at the end, and in my `$PATH` the directory existed without the trailing forward slash.
+Ref: [starship#1310](https://github.com/starship/starship/issues/1310), [starship#1341](https://github.com/starship/starship/issues/1341), and [starship#3486](https://github.com/starship/starship/discussions/3486) which resulted in the creation of [starship#3493](https://github.com/starship/starship/issues/3493) by [chipbuster](https://github.com/chipbuster).

+So, in order to fix any unintentional mistake like this in the future, I have created a PR ([starship#3723](https://github.com/starship/starship/pull/3723)) to prevent false-negatives in case another user makes the same "mistake".

 Thanks for reading!